Reviewed by Eleese Cunningham, RDN

 Your body needs fuel to function, so eat a light breakfast or snack before you exercise.
 Try low-fat yogurt, graham crackers with peanut butter, a banana or cereal with low-fat milk.

 Before, during and after exercise, replace fluids with plenty of water or a sports drink, if you prefer.
+Sports drinks are more appropriate than water for athletes engaged in moderate- to high-intensity exercise that lasts an hour or longer.

 The student lifestyle can be fast-paced and low-budget.
 Students can eat right on a budget with some savvy food shopping tips.
 Stock smart snacks that combine protein and carbohydrates to fuel you, such as: